ntop/PF_RING/doc/nbpf/nbpf.rst

 * it is not possible to use the "or" operator inside parenthesis
 * it is not possible to mix different operators (only 1-level "or" of "and" blocks is allowed)
 * is not possible to combine different directions in the same block using   the "and" operator.
+* the NOT operator is not always permitted, depending on the match engine in use (for instance it is not supported on most adapters when translating to hardware rules)

 Filter Examples
 ~~~~~~~~~~~~~~~